Safety

 About the Auditors

 Like all positions at Avalon Sailing Club, the Safety Equipment Auditors are volunteers.
-They give their time to be trained and certified by Australian Sailing.
+They give their time to be trained, certified and maintain their qualification by Australian Sailing.
 They organise and conduct free audits for the benefit of their fellow Club members.
 Please respect this time freely given.

 Avalon Sailing Club and its auditors reserve the right to refuse an audit.